 Flashbacks or nightmares are common.
 Associated with these traumatizing memories can often be physical symptoms of stress, such as nausea, sweating, tension, increased pulse rate and rapid breathing.
 They can feel as they are reliving the event long after the immediate danger has passed.

 Treatment Methods and Recovery

 Cognitive behavioral therapy is a common treatment method for PTSD patients.
-Medications such as antidepressants can be prescribed to help alleviate secondary symptoms associated with PTSD.
-In some states, medical cannabis has been approved for helping alleviate PTSD symptoms.
+Medications such as antidepressants can be prescribed to help alleviate secondary symptoms associated with Post Traumatic Stress Disorder.
+In some states, medical cannabis has been approved for helping reduce PTSD symptoms.
 Eye Movement Rapid Desensitization Therapy combines elements of cognitive behavioral therapy and physical movement to help move the brain and nervous system out of a self-destructive feedback loop.